Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: CHALLENGES AND SOLUTIONS

 Decoding language from non-invasive brain activity is of increasing interest to researchers in neuroscience and natural language processing.
-Human beings have the ability to adapt to the complex environment, the ability to learn new things independently and the ability to cooperate with a variety of different cognitive abilities, but since the birth of artificial intelligence, no general intelligence system has reached the human level.The application of machine learning and deep learning models in brain-inspired computing tasks faces several challenges and limitations.
-These issues must be seriously addressed and resolved to promote the development and application in this field.The following are the factors to analyze the challenges and future research direction of these tasks:
+Human beings have the ability to adapt to the complex environment, the ability to learn new things independently and the ability to cooperate with a variety of different cognitive abilities, but since the birth of artificial intelligence, no general intelligence system has reached the human level.
+The application of deep learning models in brain-inspired computing for HCI tasks faces several challenges and limitations.
+These issues must be seriously addressed and resolved to promote the development and application in this field.
+In this section, divided into six parts from three levels: model training, model application, and ethical issues, we will delve into the challenges faced by brain-inspired computing models and propose potential solutions.
+Specifically, challenges related to model training are elaborated in sections 4.1, 4.2, and 4.3, challenges related to model application are discussed in sections 4.4 and 4.5, and finally, ethical issues are analyzed in section 4.6.
+The following are the factors to analyze the challenges and future research direction of these tasks: